-Available in two holly-jolly colorways, the Teca Fleece Scarf from Cotopaxi would certainly look dashing paired with an old top hat and two eyes made out of coal.
+Available in three holly-jolly colorways, the Teca Fleece Scarf from Cotopaxi would certainly look dashing paired with an old top hat and two eyes made out of coal.
 (And just think how well the orange tint will bring out the color of the nose!)
 On the other hand, Frosty may not fully appreciate the recycled polyester and repurposed taffeta (complete with a durable water-repellent finish) and oh-so-snuggly fleece hand.
 Better save this scarf for your favorite snowman-maker instead. $30

 The Vuori Ponto Performance Pants for men and Vuori Performance Jogger Pants for women are the must-have pants if you want to up your cabin-lounging game.
 The moisture-wicking, breathable fabric makes it ideal for both outdoor or indoor activities.
 So soft they feel like a second skin, and with a drawstring elastic waist for added comfort, you can practically live in these pants. $94-$98

 If you’re looking for a versatile base layer, the Icebreaker 200 Oasis Crew checks all the boxes.
 The perfect combination of style and comfort, it’s suitable for snow days or any other activity.
 The merino wool fabric is lightweight yet provides exceptional warmth, making it a great option for layering.
 The updated version now includes underarm gussets for added ease of mobility. $105

 REI Co-op Trailsmith Fleece Jacket (Women’s, Women’s 1X-3X, Men’s, Kids’ & Toddlers’)